ahbarari/cologne-zoo-dashboard-challenge/TASKS.md

 Please fix the two above problems and outline what was necessarry to do so.

 // Your solution
+1. `Name` column as you said is only missing in the table and it is already included in the animals api and type, so I just added it to the table.
+2. for the sorting, I only changed the line 12 of `TheAnimalTable.vue` and used for sorting alphabetically.
+3. I already fixed the Age column issue in Task2.

 ### Task 6: UI Feature 1